dmitrykosintsev/dtc-mathwriting-recognition/README.md

 This project aims at creating a simple solution to transform written math formulae into LaTex expressions.

 ## Problem description
+Writing formulae in mathematics using LaTex can be cumbersome.
+An old pen-and-paper approach or modern devices with touchscreen and digital pens can save a lot of time.
+However, such writings are usually not appropriate for research papers or academic work, as the readability depends a lot on how neat one's writing is.
+This application built using a convolutional neural network aims to bridge the gap and make it easier to digitalise any handwritten notes in mathematics.

 ## Data and EDA insights